-The Resolutions Committee is comprised of a Chair (usually an Executive Committee member) appointed by the President, two other executive committee members representing two different areas, and the Executive Director.
-In addition, two members of the field, from the two areas not represented by the Executive Committee members, are also appointed to serve as liaisons for the Resolutions Committee.
-Because of the need for these liaisons and non-Executive Committee members to assist the Area Representatives during the pre-session and session area meetings, the members of the Resolutions Committee should not be Area Representatives.
+The Resolutions Committee is comprised of a Chair (usually an Executive Committee member) appointed by the President, one other executive committee member, the Executive Director, and a representative from each Area.
+Because of the need for Committee members to assist the Area Representatives during the pre-session and session area meetings, the members of the Resolutions Committee should not be Area Representatives.